Skydive/tcss/README.md

 TCSS website
 Started in July 2018, finished (mostly) in early 2019

+Broadly speaking, everything should work on the system.

+Any changes to a page will require a re-run of the build tool (which may not work on the srcf)

 The most complicated features of this project are:
 - Docker container
 - Custom HTML build tool